DataDog/integrations-core/docs/dev/new_check_howto.md

 ##### Example manifest config

-Our example integration has a very simple manifest, the bulk of which is generated by the tooling.
+Our example integration has a very simple `awesome/manifest.json`, the bulk of which is generated by the tooling.
 Note that the `guid` must be unique (and valid), so do *not* use the one from this example.

 ```json
 {